You’ve had your baby, and you opted to breastfeed with a pump. The next step would be to find and buy the best breast pump for your needs right?

 - Eat a healthy and balanced diet with enough protein, oats and vegetables incorporated within.

 - Granola bars are a great snack that helps with expressing.

 - Drink an ample amount of water! ( 70-80oz a day if you can )

-- Massage your breasts with coconut oil: Some women see great results with this.
+- Massage your breasts with coconut oil.
+Some women see great results with this.

 - Most importantly, relax.
 Stress can seriously hinder milk expression so try and avoid it as much as possible.

 Aside from these tips, you should look at this guide on how to pump properly.
 Use all this knowledge and you should have no problems.
-If you still aren’t expressing enough milk, you must visit your doctor as the reason will most likely be out of your control.
+If you still aren’t expressing enough milk, you should visit your doctor as the reason will most likely be out of your control.